Civitas—Frequently Asked Questions

 Q. Whom do I contact if I have questions?

-A. Dr. William Swart, associate professor of sociology, is the Civitas director.
+A. Dr. William Swart, Professor of Sociology, is the Civitas director.
 He can be reached by phone at 605.274.5329 or by email.